revaturelabs/staging-management-system/README.md

 So even though you are working in your individual js files it will all be bundled into bundle.js.
 Note everytime you make changes in a js file if webpack is not watching the code it will not update the bundle.js and the changes will not be reflected.
+!!!!!!
+IF YOU DO NOT HAVE THIS RUNNING YOU WILL NOT SEE THE CHANGES YOU MAKE IN JAVASCRIPT MAKE SURE TO READ THE ECLIPSE SETUP ALSO !!!!!!!!!!!

 Why is this a good thing?
 Our server now only has to serve up one js file for our entire application